MQuy/mos/Expert C Programming.md

   char (*j)[20];
   j = (char (*)[20])malloc(20); // have to keep redundant parentheses around the asterisk
   ```
-- function arugments might not be pushed into stack, they can be in registers for speed when possible
+- function arguments might not be pushed into the stack, they can be in registers for speed when possible
 - when assigning struct, struct elements are treated as first-class
   ```c
   struct s { int a[100]; }